Chris Iheuwa

 Chris Iheuwa is a Nigerian actor, film maker and one of the pioneers of Nollywood industry.
 He is the vice chairman of Actors Guild of Nigeria.
 He is known for his roles in Rattle Snake (1995), Phone Swap (2012), Joba (2019), The Second Bed (2020), La Femme Anjola (2020), Stranger (2022).

 Education

 He obtained his first degree from Theatre Arts at the University of Ibadan and Masters degree in University of Lagos.

 Kidnapping controversy

 Iheuwa was nearly kidnapped in 2021.
-He was deceived to a unknown location in Port Harcourt where he was eventually rescued by the police.
+He was deceived to an unknown location in Port Harcourt where he was eventually rescued by the police.